P-Sailaja/Netflix-Data-Cleaning-Analysis-and-Visualization/README.md

-# Netflix_Project
-Netflix Project with Python, SQL and Power BI

----

 ## 📊 Netflix Data Cleaning, Analysis & Visualization Project

 This project focuses on cleaning, analyzing, and visualizing Netflix content data using **SQL**, **Python**, and **Power BI**.
 It explores trends in content types, release patterns, and genre popularity, helping derive actionable insights for content strategy and user engagement.